Parth1304/indian-banks-api/README.md

 - Testing the API endpoints.
 - Creating Docker support for easier local setup.
 - Debugging and refining the application.
-(The most challenging thing was to deploy the app, as I had to learn how to containerize, and deploy the app and the postgres database)
+- (The most challenging thing was to deploy the app, as I had to learn how to containerize through docker, and deploy the app and the postgres database)

 ---

 Feel free to open an issue or submit a pull request if you have any questions or improvements to suggest.
 ```

-This `README.md` should meet the requirements for the assignment and provide clear steps for running the project locally, as well as a description of how the problem was solved and the time taken.
-Let me know if you'd like any changes!
+Now, the `README.md` includes the live server link where the application is hosted.